sybrew/the-seo-framework/readme.txt

 		* `AutoDescription_TermData::term_meta_delete()`
 	* `AutoDescription_Query::get_the_real_ID()` processing time has been significantly reduced within the admin area.
 	* The theme doing it right transient has been changed into a permanent transient, this means it's autoloaded with all other options.
 This transient acts like an option and is flushed on theme change.
+		* This transient is flushed on theme switch.
+		* Since this version, this transient is flushed on theme update as well.
 	* WordPress VIP coding standards, including:
 		* External pinging URLs are now cleaned prior to sending the request.
 		* Sitemaps query objects are now being sent through `WP_Query`, rather than get_posts().